jsangalang/Genome_Sequencing_Analysis/workflow/rules/Fastp/readme.md

 - **-z, --compression 9** # compression level for gzip output (1 ~ 9).
 1 is fastest, 9 is smallest, default is 4.

-overlap-analysis-based trim method, two assumptions:
+overlap-analysis-based trim method, **two assumptions**:
 1. the first is that only one adapter exists in the data
 2. the second is that adapter sequences exist only in the read tails.

-remark: For SE data, if an adapter sequence is given, then automatic adapter-sequence detection will be disabled.
+**remark**: For SE data, if an adapter sequence is given, then automatic adapter-sequence detection will be disabled.
 For PE data, the adapter sequence will be used for sequence-matching-based adapter trimming only when fastp fails to detect a good overlap in the pair.

 - **--trim_poly_g** # force polyG tail trimming, by default trimming is automatically enabled for Illumina NextSeq/NovaSeq data